Venice Landmarks – What to See in Venice Italy

 Beyond the glass factories, you can wander the canal to browse the shops and enjoy a coffee in relative serenity after the crazy crowds of Venice.
 Don’t miss the Basilica di Santa Maria e San Donato, one of the oldest churches in Venice and renowned for its pretty mosaic floor tiles.
 Legend has it the bones behind the altar belong to a dragon slain by Saint Donatus.

 Many glass factories will offer you a free water taxi to Murano, in the hope that you will spend money in their showroom.
-Traveling by water taxi is definitely the way to arrive in style!
+Travelling by water taxi is definitely the way to arrive in style!
 You can then take the vaporetto back to Piazza San Marco.
 Check out this guide on how to spend an amazing day in Murano.

 15. Doge’s Palace Tour (Palazzo Ducale)

 Doge’s Palace offers visitors a glimpse into the lives of Venice’s government leaders and felons and also some stunning Renaissance art and Venetian Gothic architecture.
 Located next to St. Mark’s Basilica, the Palace was the residence of Venice’s doges and the center of city government from the time of its construction in the mid-14th century through the end of the 18th century.
 The Great Council Hall houses one of the world’s largest canvas oil painting, Tintoretto’s Paradiso.
 The ceiling paintings and wall murals by Renaissance masters made me feel like we were visiting an art gallery.
 Palazzo delle Prignioni, the city’s jail is connected to the Palace by the Bridge of Sighs.
 Visitors can cross the Bridge into the prison and visit the inmates’ cells that provides a stark contrast to the Renaissance splendor of the Palace.
 Doge’s Palace is rich in history, art, and architecture and was a highlight of our visit to Venice.

 16. Venice to Burano